Secondary School National Offer Day - 1 March 2022

-Over 92% of parents in Staffordshire were allocated a place at their 1st preferred school with at least 96% being offered a place at one of their top 3 preferences.
+We are pleased to report almost 94% of parents in Staffordshire have been allocated a place at their 1st preferred school with at least 97% being offered a place at one of their top 3 preferences.

-For middle to high school (year 9), 100% of parents in Staffordshire were allocated a place at their 1st preferred school (excluding those unsuccessful applications made for The JCB Academy in Rocester).
+For middle to high school (year 9), 100% of parents (not including preferences for JCB Academy) in Staffordshire were allocated a place at their 1st preferred school.

-If you could be offered a place at more than one preferred school against the published admission criteria, a place has been allocated at your highest preferred school.
-If a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available.
+If your child resides in Staffordshire and a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available.

 Where can I find details of how places have been allocated in previous years?

 You can view a summary of how September 2021 places were allocated at oversubscribed schools.

 You can view a summary of how September 2020 places were allocated at oversubscribed schools.

 Will my child placed on a waiting list?